kiosk-exchange/kiosk/README.md

 ## Project Overview

-The blockchain has the potential to reimagine how we exchange goods and services.
+The blockchain has the potential to transform how we exchange goods and services.
 Early projects have shown innovative approaches for how buy and trade items in a trustless way.
 But most rely on application-specific smart contracts that are difficult to upgrade and reuse.

 Kiosk provides a framework for creating decentralized marketplaces.
 Its smart contracts are building blocks that can be swapped in and out and reconfigured for many different markets.
 It uses the following rules: